 Drapery panels don’t have to go ALL the way to the ceiling or crown, but should be close.
-Buy panels long enough so they reach from just a few inches below the ceiling (or crown molding) all the way to the floor.
+Buy panels long enough so they reach from just a few inches below the ceiling (or crown molding) all the way to the floor — like shown here.
 Hanging your drapery panels high draws your eye upward and makes your ceiling feel taller.
 Most rooms are at least 8 feet tall, so you would need to buy at least 96” panels.
 Sorry, Mr. 84 Inch Curtain, you’re never really going to work!

 2. Hang your curtains wider than your windows.

 Allow as much of your window to show as possible.
 Natural light is king!
 Allow as much of it into your room as possible by hanging rods wide enough so that your panels sit completely outside the window, just covering the window trim.
 It’s a design trick to make your windows feel larger, which in turn, will make your room feel larger.
 When buying rods, make sure they are wide enough to extend beyond the windows 6-10 inches on each side.

 3. Make sure the drapery panels go all the way to the floor.